-In 2017, the Scottish Government and COSLA jointly launched a Local Governance Review, an attempt to ensure local communities have more say about decisions that are made locally.
+In 2017, the Scottish Government and COSLA jointly launched a Local Governance Review, an attempt to ensure local communities have greater say in decisions that are made locally.
 As part of this, people across Scotland have been consulted on the future of community decision-making, through the ‘Democracy Matters’ consultation.
 You can find further information about this consultation here.

-We have delivered a series of workshops with children, exploring the ideas of local democracy, decision-making and power.
-The workshops have unpicked what works and doesn’t work for children, and have looked at how Scotland might re-imagine the way decisions are made in the future.
+We delivered a series of workshops with children, exploring the ideas of local democracy, decision-making and power.
+The workshops unpicked what works and doesn’t work for children, and looked at how Scotland might re-imagine the way children can be involved in how decisions are made in the future.